SAP/inquirer-gui/README.md

 - You can use it in a browser or in Visual Studio Code.
 - You can provide the questions in the frontend or in the backend (providing questions in the backend implies more flexibility in composing questions)

-We provide examples for some of the above use-cases.
+We provide examples for some of the above use cases.

 First, clone this directory: